vanhauser-thc/thc-hydra/README.md

 A default password list is however present, use "dpl4hydra.sh" to generate a list.

-For Linux users, a GTK gui is available, try `./xhydra`
+For Linux users, a GTK GUI is available, try `./xhydra`

 For the command line usage, the syntax is as follows:
- For attacking one target or a network, you can use the new "://" style: hydra [some command line options] PROTOCOL://TARGET:PORT/MODULE-OPTIONS The old mode can be used for these too, and additionally if you want to specify your targets from a text file, you *must* use this one:
+ For attacking one target or a network, you can use the new "://" style: hydra [some command line options] PROTOCOL://TARGET: PORT/MODULE-OPTIONS The old model can be used for these two, and additionally, if you want to specify your targets from a text file, you *must* use this one:

 ```